Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety

-\begin{lemma}\Label{FoliatedHyperbolicCuspNeighborhood} For each cusp $p$ of $C_\infi$, there is a neighborhood of $p$ foliated by isomorphic admissible loops which develop to simple curves on $\CP^1$ invariant under a one-parameter subgroup in $\PSL(2, \C)$ containing $\rho_t(m)$. \end{lemma} \begin{proof} The developing map near a cusp neighborhood is the restriction of the exponential map $\exp\col \C \to \C^\ast$; moreover, by taking an appropriate neighborhood, one can assume that the restriction is to a half plane bounded by a straight line in $\C$ invariant under the deck transformation corresponding to $\rho_t(m)$.
+\begin{lemma}\Label{FoliatedHyperbolicCuspNeighborhood} For each cusp $p$ of $C_\infi$, there is a neighborhood of $p$ foliated by isomorphic admissible loops which develop to simple curves on $\CP^1$ invariant under a one-parameter subgroup in $\PSL_2\C$ containing $\rho_t(m)$. \end{lemma} \begin{proof} The developing map near a cusp neighborhood is the restriction of the exponential map $\exp\col \C \to \C^\ast$; moreover, by taking an appropriate neighborhood, one can assume that the restriction is to a half-plane bounded by a straight line in $\C$ invariant under the deck transformation corresponding to the hyperbolic element $\rho_t(m)$.

-The half plane is foliated by straight lines parallel to the boundary, and this foliation descends to a desired foliation of the cusp neighborhoods by admissible loops. \end{proof}
+The half-plane is foliated by straight lines parallel to the boundary, and this foliation descends to a desired foliation of the cusp neighborhoods by admissible loops. \end{proof}